mehfoos/PhysicsOfFusion/README.md

-# WordOfHuman
+# Physics of Fusions
-Website with notes, opinions and advice
+(Work in progress)
+Aims to be a website with information about Nuclear Fusion that serves as a bridge between popular science and textbooks.